 It’s been nine months since DePuy Orthopedics issued a recall for its popular brand of metal-on-metal hip implant models, designed for younger patients in need of artificial hips.
 This week, the Sacramento Bee reports that hip implant recall lawsuits continue to pile up against the Johnson and Johnson subsidiary from patients claiming pain in the wake of hip surgeries.
 That’s not surprising, as hundreds of patients here in California have reported complications in the form of hip pain and metal particles leaking into their blood stream.

-Take a look at the Bee’s helpful infographic about the anatomy of metal-on-metal hip implants, which helps to explain why so many have required revision surgeries over the past few years.
 Essentially, the metal device was intended to have a longer life span for patients under 50.
 But in reality, the device has degraded quickly in a surprising number of patients, and has even sent chromium and cobalt into the blood stream, a problem which could lead to deafness and even heart disease.
 This is a serious problem that requires immediate medical attention.